nuxeo/nuxeo/README.txt

-How to build Nuxeo EP from these sources
+How to compile Nuxeo EP sources
 ========================================

 Short story